aquietlife/whisp/README.md

 `pip install -r requirements.txt`

-Then you should be good to go!

-Before doing anything else, make sure to get the dataset:
+Finally, make sure to get the ESC-50 dataset:

 `curl -LO https://github.com/karoldvl/ESC-50/archive/master.zip`

 `unzip master.zip`

+Then you should be good to go!

 Start up Jupyter to play in the notebooks: